jayj/alfred-google-music-shuffle/README.md

 ### Download

-Download the `google-music-shuffle.alfredworkflow` file and open it to import into Alfred 2.
+Download the `google-music-shuffle.alfredworkflow` file and open it to import into Alfred 2/3.

 You'll need to have the Powerpack to use this workflow.

 ### Changelog

+#### 1.2.0 - August 31, 2016

+* Fix broken "I'm lucky" after recent Google Music update
+* Tested with Alfred 3

 #### 1.1 – October 3, 2015